-Like a seizure surging through my body, my artwork is guided by a strong force of motion.
+Like a seizure, my artwork is guided by a strong force of motion.
 I was diagnosed with epilepsy at age 13 - a challenge I have tried to embrace and expose.
-I capture what I experience - the unexpected sharpness and repetition of a seizure.
+I capture what I experience - the sharpness and repetition of a seizure.

 Assemblages, images and videos of monochromatic patterns represent the electric jolt and disarray of convulsions.
-I look, search, cut, collect, arrange, layer, and repeat until the preferred density is reached.
-I mull over a theme until I figure out how to put the pieces together in a particular order.
-I mix beauty with strangeness, order with chaos, and eternal narratives with spirituality.
+I look, search, cut, collect, arrange, layer, and meditate until I figure out how to put the pieces together in a particular order.
 My technique is influenced by my late father who was a bricklayer and mason.
-His work inspires my use of materials - layering and building images until the final design is complete.
-I use the creative process to tap into the expanse of my subconscious.
+His work inspires my use of materials - layering and building images.
+I use the creative process to tap into the expanse of the subconscious.
 Each piece expresses a form of movement and dimension, and I imagine the work traveling from a dream state to a waking state.